 The project started in January 2019.

 Initiated by Maria Hornung and Eberhard Kranzmayer, in the 1950s to 1980s numerous linguists and dialectologists made recordings of regional varieties of spoken German all over Austria on magnetic tape.
 These recordings, which provide an exceptional picture of the dialect landscape of Austria, came about with the help of the Phonogrammarchiv, where the tapes are also archived, and constitute a source of historical dialect audio data that is unique in the German-speaking area.

-The corpus consists of ca. 2450 audio recordings (ca. 520 hours), two thirds of which are yet to be digitized.
+The corpus consists of ca. 2450 audio recordings (ca. 520 hours), two thirds of which were yet to be digitized, and the digitization of which has meanwhile been completed.
 Traditional sound carriers such as wax cylinders or magnetic tape are subject to natural decay: once a sound carrier can no longer be played, the recordings on it are lost forever.
 Moreover, playing sound carriers such as magnetic tape requires special playing devices which are nowadays available in functioning condition only in specialized institutions.
 Therefore, it is necessary to digitize such perishable sound documents in order to preserve the linguistic data and contents in the long term and make them available for future generations.
 A carefully designed electronic metadata description and database ensures the searchability of the corpus not only for linguistic purposes.

 By digitizing the audio recordings and enriching and systemizing the metadata in a searchable electronic documentation it will become possible to use these recordings in a wider scientific context as well as make them accessible to the general public.

 Subcorpus Sound Recordings of Austrian Dialects 1951–1983